dopp000/custom-limbus-dnd-bot/README.md

 **Actually on the roadmap, not built yet:**

-- **Offset**: when two Defense skills end up facing each other, both are simply cancelled with no effect.
-Not meaningful until there's a real concept of "declaring a defense skill this turn" separate from an attack skill -- Guard exists now, but nothing enforces "this fighter can only declare ONE defense skill and it takes priority over an attack" the way canon's action economy does, so two Guards facing each other today would each still just self-resolve independently rather than cancel out.
 - **Attack Weight / multi-target Skills**: a single Skill hitting more than one enemy slot at once.
 Everything right now is strictly one-attacker-one-target-one-slot.